 So are you pumped?!
 Sure you are!
 You can do this — you must do this!
 This is not something you are incapable of doing.

-You are smart, you are driven and you can write your blog.
-Get your WordPress blog setup and start writing.
+You are smart, you are driven, and you can write your blog.
+So get your WordPress blog set up and start writing.

 I write to discover what I know.Flannery O'Connor